Interconnectivity¶

 Note

-good reason; storing the full connectivity (for all gids
+good reason; storing the full connectivity (for all gids) in the

 mind when designing your connectivity and heed the consequences of doing I/O